-Not a day goes by when I am not asked some form of question about how best to structure (hide) money to protect and improve a Centrelink entitlement.
+Not a day goes by when I am not asked some form of question about how best to structure (hide) money to protect and improve a Centrelink benefit.

 The question usually stems from the sale of a house, receipt of an inheritance or some other impetus.

-Whilst the term “hiding money” brings thoughts of illegal activity to mind, there are legitimate strategies available to you to preserve or enhance your eligibility for a Centrelink entitlement.
+Whilst the term “hiding money” brings thoughts of illegal activity to mind, there are legitimate strategies available to you to preserve or enhance your eligibility for a Centrelink benefit.

 The most effective strategy is adding money to superannuation.
 Superannuation in accumulation phase is not assessed until you reach Age Pension age (this varies depending on your year of birth).
 By adding money to the superannuation fund of a younger member of a couple, the older partner can benefit from an increased Age Pension payment.